Friday, 24 October 2025

 3. Although James was obviously a very common name at the time, James the brother of the Lord, James "the Less" and the apostle James the son of Alphaeus were all the same person.

 But before we consider these propositions, some issues of translation are in order.
-The gospels were not written solely from oral tradition.
+The gospels were not composed solely from oral tradition.
 Initially, collections of teachings and narratives were written down for catechistic purposes. ("Many have undertaken to compile a narrative..."
 Luke 1:1) Now, Hebrew and Aramaic possess sounds not present in Greek or, indeed, in most other European languages.
 However, Greek nouns possess endings indicative of gender, number, and case.
 Thus, there is always some difficulty rendering Hebrew names into Greek, and as often as not a Greek ending has to be attached.
 Most readers will be surprised to learn, for example, that Judas is simply the Old Testament name, Judah with a Greek ending, and that Lazarus is found in the Old Testament as Eleazar.

 You should not be surprised, therefore, that the same Hebrew name occasionally gets spelled in two different ways in the New Testament.
 Thus, Symeon is the same as Simon, and there are two different spellings of Jerusalem.
 Now Mary represents the Hebrew name, Maryām with the result that the mother of Jesus and the sister of Martha and Lazarus are normally written in Greek as Mariám.
 However, the Maries present at the cross and the tomb are called María.
 This is not a different name, but a different spelling, indicating that the lists were compiled at an early stage before the "standard" rendition had developed.